AaryadevV/A-proxy/README.md

 Usage:

-1. Install A-Proxy.
-2. Configure proxy settings using the provided administrative console or configuration files.
-3. Deploy A-Proxy in your network environment and start managing proxy settings efficiently.
+Deploy A-Proxy in your network environment and start managing proxy settings efficiently.